Billa II: Filming

 The film's production was delayed as Ajith Kumar's previous film, Mankatha, progressed beyond the anticipated completion dates.
 In March 2011, the producers released a press note that the film would begin in early May 2011, however this failed to happen.
 During that period, it was also suggested that Billa II may not be Ajith Kumar's successive project and commence only after the actor completed a film with M. Raja.
 Eventually, a photo shoot was held in June 2011 with Ajith sporting an appearance of a man in his mid-twenties.
 Principal photography commenced on 14 July 2011 at the Ramoji Film City in Hyderabad.
 Filming during the first 30-day schedule throughout July and August 2011 was held in Hyderabad and Vizag.
 As part of the schedule, one song was shot in Puducherry under the direction of choreographer Raju Sundaram.
 Both actresses Parvathy Omanakuttan and Bruna Abdullah joined the crew for the second schedule in Goa, that lasted for 39 days and ended in the first week of November.
+While filming an action sequence in this schedule, Ajith had injured his hands while smashing bottle in a stuntman's head and the bottle broke into pieces in his hands.
+However, he had completed the shot, despite the injuries.

 In the third week of November, a unit of thirty-six members left for Georgia in Eastern Europe for the final 20-day schedule of the film.
 In Georgia, the crew filmed at the country's capital, Tbilisi, Borjomi and Rustavi.
 Billa II became the first Indian film to be shot at the Likani Palace, which functions as a summer residence of the President of Georgia.
 Midway through the filming, heavy snowfall began.
 The crew, however, carried on shooting and later reshot the complete sequence with the snowy background to maintain the continuity.
 The climax portions were also filmed there against a snowy backdrop, for which aerial shots were done from a helicopter.
 Approximately half a million dollars were spent for the whole schedule in Georgia, which was finished by mid-December.
 In February 2012, the remaining scenes, including the film's title song, were canned at the Ramoji Film City in Hyderabad, despite the ongoing strike in the film industry.
 An item number "Yedo Mayakkam" featuring three models was shot in a studio in Goa.
-Although producer Kheterpal had named Bangkok, Thailand as a potential location for filming, shooting was not held there.
 The entire filming was completed over a period of 90 days.

 Three stunt choreographers were involved in the making of Billa II.
 The stunt sequences in Georgia were partly choreographed by an award-winning German-based company led by stuntman Stefan Richter, while the climax action scenes were done by Kecha Khamphakdee's Jaika Stunt team.
 K. Rajasekhar choreographed the fight sequences in Hyderabad and Goa.
 Madhu Sudhanan, a VFX creative director, said that VFX had been used in action sequences, in "set extensions" and in sequences involving 3D.